tweag/python-monorepo-example/content/blog/2022-07-08-nixos-specialisation.md

 We can push the idea further by using a single computer for professional and personal use.
 Specialisations can have their own users, services, packages and requirements.
 This would create a hard separation without using multiple operating systems.
-However, such a setup would be more practical than secure.
-While your users would only exist in one specialisation at a time, both users data are stored on the same partition, so one user could be exploited by an attacker to reach the other user data.
-In a future Blog post, I will describe a secure setup using multiple encrypted partitions with different passphrases, all managed using specialisations with a single NixOS configuration.
+However, by default, such a setup would be more practical than secure.
+While your users would only exist in one specialisation at a time, both users data are stored on the same partition, so one user could be exploited by an attacker to reach the other user's data.
+In a follow-up blog post, I will describe a secure setup using multiple encrypted partitions with different passphrases, all managed using specialisations with a single NixOS configuration.